 Executing estate planning documents is not difficult but it does require attention to detail.
-Documents must be executed correctly to avoid problems using the documents that may arise when your client dies.
+Documents must be executed correctly to avoid problems that may arise when your client dies and it's too late.
 The following are guidelines to ensure that you execute your client's estate-planning documents in a professional manner:

 - There are specific procedures for executing each document in your client's estate plan.
 We have provided detailed instructions in this section on a document-by-document basis.
 Review detailed instructions provided on the web for specifics about how to execute a particular document in the portfolio.
 If you have questions contact us immediately.